vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 On 2025-11-11, I increased the threshold to 80 seconds after reviewing the durations I had achieved since the beginning of June 2025.

+On 2025-12-13, I increased the threshold to 90 seconds after reviewing the durations I had achieved since the beginning of October 2025.

 ### History of triggers for overall exercise